jembury8568/jembury8568.github.io/_posts/2022-06-09-dry-cleaning-pollution.md

 ### Objectives
 The Water Board considered a dry-cleaning site to be "high-risk" if it was located in an underserved community or near a sensitive receptor site.

-<p><b>Key Term:</b> Sensitive receptor sites are places where individuals with elevated health risks to pollution exposure spend their time.
+<p><b>Key Term:</b> Sensitive receptor sites are places where individuals with elevated health risks when exposed to pollution spend their time.
 For the analysis, I included schools, child care centers, hospitals, hospice and long-term care facilities, parks, and residences.</p>{:.notice}

 Therefore, our project had two objectives:
 1. Identify dry-cleaning sites located in underserved communities.